center-for-threat-informed-defense/attack_to_cve/methodology.md

 > Yokogawa STARDOM Controllers FCJ, FCN-100, FCN-RTU, FCN-500, All versions R4.10 and prior, have Unsecure Credentials which could allow an attacker to gain access to Valid Accounts by Exploiting the Public-Facing Application.

 ##	Limitations
 This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe some vulnerability data.
-The methodology does not cover all the way systems are exploited.
+The methodology does not cover all the ways that systems are exploited.

 # Tactic-level Techniques